altomani/reinsurance-contracts-repository/README.md

 ### index-download/
 This folder contains CSV files, one for each year, with metadata about the files (issuer, title, various SEC document identifiers).
 The index for year 2021 contains some entries without a corresponding file.
 These are the entries for which the original file is not available (404 error).

-### index-classification/ index-classification-gemini/
+### index-classification-{model_name}
-Thees folders contain CSV files, one for each year, with additional columns for contract classification, written by gpt-4o-mini and gemini-2.0-flash.
+Thees folders contain CSV files, one for each year, with additional columns for contract classification, produced by LLM.

 The PDF files have not been classified because most of them are scanned documents.
 Some documents have no classification by gemini because it failed to return an answer in the correct format.

+The repository contains classification of documents between 2001 and 2012.

 ### scripts/
 The scripts to download and classify the contracts.